 It wasn’t until the end of the 18th century that further excavations took place.
 It’s said that academics became interested in the grotesque again after the frescoes of Pompeii were found.

-In the years that followed, until the mid-19th century, about fifty rooms of the Domus Aurea were cleared.
+Until the mid-19th century, about fifty rooms of the Domus Aurea were cleared in the years that followed.
 After that, at the beginning of the 20th century, the park Colle Oppio was constructed, containing the ruins of Trajan’s Baths and gardens.

 In the 1950s, the excavations of the Domus Aurea resumed.
 It wasn’t until the 21st century that some of the halls were restored to the point where they could be opened to visitors.
-The extensive and costly excavation and restoration work on what remained of Nero’s palace is far from complete and continues to this day.
+The extensive and costly excavation and restoration work on Nero’s palace remains far from complete and continues to this day.

 The current state of the Golden House